Youth Leadership Shelby County Class of 2025 kicks off year at opening retreat

 I love the youth retreat because they don’t know each other before they walk through the door,” said Leadership Shelby County Executive Director Kendall Williams.
 “They always have that anxiety coming into it, but it never fails, they always end up with friendships across the county.
 They Interact with each other the entire time.
 The number one thing when they do evaluations at the end is that they always want more time.
 They want one more day.
 They don’t want to leave.
 It’s fun to see how quick those bonds build and they last for years and years.
 Some now room together in college who were part of program but went to different high schools.
 It’s something special to see those bonds build so quickly.”

 Made up of juniors from 13 different schools across Shelby County, the leadership class will span the rest of the school year with the students participating in different class days each month as well as working together in groups on a final project.
-97 total applications and every public schools.
+This year, there were a total of 97 applicants with 36 being selected to represent each public school and two private schools.

 Class days throughout the year will include government, the justice system, health and human sciences and education, focusing completely on how Shelby County pulls together through leadership.